-Vipin Narang is an Assistant Professor of Political Science at MIT and member of MIT’s Security Studies Program.
+Vipin Narang is an Associate Professor of Political Science at MIT and member of MIT’s Security Studies Program.
 He received his Ph.D. from the Department of Government, Harvard University in May 2010, where he was awarded the Edward M. Chase Prize for the best dissertation in international relations.
 He holds a B.S. and M.S. in chemical engineering with distinction from Stanford University and an M. Phil with Distinction in international relations from Balliol College, Oxford University, where he studied on a Marshall Scholarship.
 He has been a fellow at Harvard University’s Olin Institute for Strategic Studies, a predoctoral fellow at Harvard University’s Belfer Center for Science and International Affairs, and a junior faculty fellow at Stanford University’s Center for International Security and Cooperation.
 His research interests include nuclear proliferation and strategy, South Asian security, and general security studies.
 His work has been published in several journals including International Security, Journal of Conflict Resolution, and International Organization.
 His book on regional power nuclear strategy is forthcoming with Princeton University Press.

 Narang's research interests include nuclear proliferation, South Asian security, quantitative conflict studies, international relations theory, and general security studies.

 "Does India have what it takes to be a military player in Asia?"
 Foreign Policy, 25 June 2013. (with Paul Staniland). link

 Nuclear Strategy in the Modern Era: Regional Powers and International Conflict (Tentative title).
 Princeton, NJ: Princeton University Press, forthcoming.

 “What does it take to Deter?
 Regional Power Nuclear Postures and International Conflict,” Journal of Conflict Resolution, vol. 57, no. 3 (June 2013), pp. 478-508. pdf